Previous: “Architectural Features and Building Styles”

 Provincial Leadership

 An intriguing feature of Gerasa’s administration was the presence of procurators—Roman financial officials—within the city itself, rather than in the provincial capital.
-Multiple inscriptions discovered in Gerasa mention procurators, both equestrian officials and imperial freedmen, along with subordinates like tabularii (record-keepers) and other staff.
+Multiple inscriptions discovered in Gerasa mention procurators, both equestrian officials and imperial freedmen, along with subordinates like record-keepers and other staff.

 Military Presence

 The archaeological record reveals a clear military presence in Gerasa.
-While the main camp of the Legio III Cyrenaica was at Bostra, detachments were stationed in Gerasa, as evidenced by inscriptions mentioning soldiers and officers of this legion.
-These forces maintained order, protected the procurator‘s office, and likely supervised the collection of taxes.
+Auxiliary units were stationed in the city, including the Ala Augusta Thracum (Thracian cavalry wing), as evidenced by several bilingual inscriptions mentioning cavalrymen of this unit.
+These forces maintained order and likely provided security for the regional Decapolis administration.

 Citizenship and Social Mobility